alicemunsal/dohex/DoHex2.md

 ### Messaging And Scheduling

 Messaging and scheduling are essential concepts for this architecture.
+There

 ```java
 public ComponentAppService(IEventBus eventBus, IScheduler scheduler)